What is “coming out”?

 - Disappointment and grief that the life we imagined or created is going to radically change.

 - Disbelief that this information is true.
 Instead we might believe it’s a stage or form of youth rebellion; that our child is too young to know; that our spouse will get over it.

-- Denial.
+- Denial, as a form of self-protection.
 If we ignore the signs and avoid the topic, it will fix itself and go away.

 - Resentful that it has to be out in the open.
 We wish the person had kept it their secret and left us out of it.

 - Guilty or responsible, a sense that we failed.
 Maybe if we were stricter or more attentive parents—or not divorced.
 Maybe if we were better role models of conventional sexual orientation and gender identity.